MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-mda-settings-environment-enable-calls.md

     If a user tries to start a call while working in an environment where calling is disabled, the user will see the following error message:

-    **Your admin may have disabled calling or you may not have a Microsoft Teams or Remote Assist license**
+    "**Your admin may have disabled calling or you may not have a Microsoft Teams or Remote Assist license.**"

 ## See also